thesimplekid/cashudevkit.org/docs/introduction/index.md

 ## What is Cashu?

-Cashu is a free and open-source Chaumian ecash system that enables private, censorship-resistant payments using Bitcoin and Lightning.
+Cashu is a free and open-source Chaumian ecash system that enables private, fast payments using Bitcoin and Lightning.
 It works based on blind signatures, where a mint signs a token without seeing it, allowing users to transact privately.

 Key features of Cashu include:
 - **Privacy**: The mint can't link withdrawals to deposits or track user spending
 - **Off-chain**: Transactions happen instantly without blockchain confirmation
-- **Scalable**: No on-chain fees for transactions between users
 - **Lightning-compatible**: Easily fund or redeem to Lightning wallets

 ## WHAT'S CASHU